fabiankaraben/docsarchive-dev/content/typescript/5.1/reference/variable-declarations.md

 Given that we have two types of declarations with similar scoping semantics, it’s natural to find ourselves asking which one to use.
 Like most broad questions, the answer is: it depends.

-Applying the [principle of least privilege](https://wikipedia.org/wiki/Principle_of_least_privilege), all declarations other than those you plan to modify should use `const`.
+Applying the [principle of least privilege ↗](https://wikipedia.org/wiki/Principle_of_least_privilege), all declarations other than those you plan to modify should use `const`.
 The rationale is that if a variable didn’t need to get written to, others working on the same codebase shouldn’t automatically be able to write to the object, and will need to consider whether they really need to reassign to the variable.
 Using `const` also makes code more predictable when reasoning about flow of data.